Legal Marijuana: Can You Fire An Employee For Testing Positive?

 In order to understand that short answer, it is important to remember that there is a chain of command in our government structure.
 Regardless of political position, this is a reality.
 The federal government, specifically the Supreme Court, has the final say over any state issue if the case reaches the national level.

-ALSO READ 8 Characteristics To Look For In A Lawyer
+ALSO READ Ways In Which A Family Lawyer Can Help

 Because marijuana is still illegal under federal law, if your employer fires you because you test positive for the drug in a state where it is legal, the federal government will side with your company.